 Daniel Woodring was then selected to be the General Counsel for the Florida Department of Education, which encompassed Pre-K though 12th Grade, Community Colleges and the Florida University System.
 He was also the charter General Counsel for The Board of Governors, when that board was constitutionally created to manage the State University System.
 During his almost five years at the Department of Education, Mr. Woodring advised and litigated on matters including, but not limited to: constitutional challenges to Florida’s education programs, including Opportunity Scholarships and the charter school approval and appeal process; doing away with race as a preference in university admissions and state contracting; teacher and professional discipline cases; union, labor and employment matters; state procurement and bid protest proceedings; administrative rule challenges and rule making proceedings; IDEA and Section 504 proceedings; public records, government in the sunshine and ethical matters; contract negotiations and disputes.

 Since 2007, Mr. Woodring has been back in private practice as the principal of the Woodring Law Firm, located in Tallahassee, Florida, and practicing statewide.
 He concentrates his practice on appeals; constitutional cases in both state and federal court; education law matters; and state administrative matters, including state procurement, professional regulation and occupational licensing.

 Hourly ($300-500/hour), contingent (10-50%), Fixed (sometimes), Retainer (always), Free consultation (20 minutes)

 Daniel and I have worked together on a variety of issues, mostly in the areas of education law and administrative law.
 I highly recommend him as a skilled and ethical attorney with a creative approach toward resolving complex legal matters for his clients.

-Daniel Nordby Election Campaigns & Political Law Attorney
+Daniel Nordby Election campaigns and political law Attorney

 Relationship: Worked together on matter